In 2005, the American Cancer Society formed Smoke Free Ohio, a

 Ohio House District 41, Brian G. Williams (D-Akron).
 Ranking

-Ohio House District 42, John Widowfield (R-Cuyahoga Falls)
+Ohio House District 42, John Widowfield (R-Cuyahoga Falls).
+Mike

 Ohio House District 45, Robert J. Otterman (D-Akron).
 Member of

-Ohio House District 47, Peter S. Ujvagi (D-Toledo)
+Ohio House District 47, Peter S. Ujvagi (D-Toledo).
+Ujvagi was

 Ohio House District 48, Edna Brown (D-Toledo).
 Member of Health